18F/domain-scan/README.md

 ### a11y setup

+By default, `pa11y` commands are executed locally.

-Because scanning 1,000+ domains with `pa11y` takes a prohibitively long time, we're relying on [AWS Lambda](https://aws.amazon.com/lambda/) to provide parallelization.
+Because scanning 1,000+ domains with `pa11y` takes a prohibitively long time, it's possible to use [AWS Lambda](https://aws.amazon.com/lambda/) to provide parallelization.
+To use Lambda, set the environment variable `USE_LAMBDA` to `true`.

-This requires:
+Lambda requires:

 1) An AWS account with access to Lambda
 2) A `pa11y-lambda` function (follow the instructions [here](https://github.com/18F/pa11y-lambda)).